 [IL] This course considers a fundamental issue that faces all democratic societies: How do we decide when and whether to include or exclude individuals from the rights and privileges of citizenship?
 In the context of immigration policy, this is an issue of state power to control boundaries and preserve national identity.
 The state also exercises penal power that justifies segregating and/or denying privileges to individuals faced with criminal sanctions.
 Citizenship is regulated not only through the direct exercise of force by the state, but also by educational systems, social norms, and private organizations.
 Exclusion is also the result of poverty, disability, and discrimination based on gender, race, age, and ethnic identity.
 This course will describe and examine the many forms of exclusion and inclusion that occur in contemporary democracies and raise questions about the purpose and justice of these processes.
 We will also explore models of social change that would promote more inclusive societies.
 This course will be conducted inside a correctional facility and enroll an equal number of Amherst students and residents of the facility.
 Permission to enroll will be granted on the basis of a questionnaire and interview with the instructor.
 Preference will be given to political science majors.
 If space is available, first-year students will be admitted during the add/drop period.

 Admission with consent of the instructor.
 Limited to 15 students.
 Fall semester.
-Professor Bumiller.2015-16: Not offered
+Professor Bumiller.2016-17: Offered in Fall 2016

 [SC] The assertion of group identities, based on language, region, religion, race, gender, sexuality, and class, among other variables, has increasingly animated politics cross-nationally.
 However, the extent to which identities become politicized varies enormously across time and place.
 We will explore what it means to describe an identity as political.
 This exercise entails assessing the conditions under which states, civil societies, and political societies recognize certain identities while ignoring or repressing others.
 In other words, it entails analyzing the ways in which political processes make and remake identities.
 What do groups gain and lose from identity-based movements?
 And what are the broader implications of identity-based movements for democratic politics?